 With the required approval, production brine from conventional, low-volume fracking in New York State is currently allowed to be spread on roads for de-icing, dust control, and road stabilization purposes.
 If not properly controlled, this waste can run off into adjoining property and ultimately could contaminate rivers, streams, and underground aquifers that feed local drinking water supplies.
 Government entities, as well as private companies, that wish to use production brine for road spreading must get permission from the New York State Department of Environmental Conservation (NYSDEC) to use the brine by applying for a Beneficial Use Determination (BUD).

 In its response, NYSDEC indicated that its records did not differentiate between brine from different well types: “The records may reflect brine originating from oil extraction wells as well as natural gas extraction wells.”
 As a result, even though we only requested information regarding natural gas production brine BUDs, we received BUDs from other sources as well.
-In all we received copies of nearly 30 BUDs and modifications, 18 of which approve for the use of natural gas brine for road spreading purpose.
-Of the 18 natural gas brine BUDs, 11 appear to authorize road spreading of brine from natural gas storage facilities, while 7 authorize road spreading of production brine from natural gas wells.
+In all, through early 2014, we received copies of 35 BUDs and modifications, 24 of which approve for the use of natural gas brine for road spreading purpose.
+Of the 24 natural gas brine BUDs, 13 appear to authorize road spreading of brine from natural gas storage facilities, while 11 authorize road spreading of production brine from natural gas wells.
 Of the remaining approved BUDs, 1 indicated that the brine was from oil wells, while the type of brine for the balance was not identified.

-The results were concerning the natural gas well brine BUDs indicated that the road spreading of natural gas production brine has been approved in at least 23 municipalities in 7 western New York counties: Wyoming, Erie, Cattaraugus, Chautauqua, Genessee, Niagrara and Seneca.
-Road spreading of natural gas brine from natural gas storage has been approved in at least 10 municipalities in 2 western New York counties: Allegany and Steuben.
-In addition, the New York State Department of Transportation Region 6 received approval to spread what appears to be brine from natural gas storage on state roads in portions of Steuben, Allegany, Chemung, Schuyler, and Yates Counties.
+These documents indicated that road spreading of oil and natural gas production brine has been approved in portions of at least 29 municipalities in 7 western New York counties: Wyoming, Erie, Cattaraugus, Chautauqua, Genessee, Niagrara and Seneca.
+Road spreading of brine from natural gas storage has been approved in at least 12 municipalities in 2 western New York counties: Allegany and Steuben.
+In addition, the New York State Department of Transportation (NYSDOT) Region 6 received approval to spread what appears to be brine from natural gas storage on state roads in portions of Steuben, Allegany, Chemung, Schuyler, and Yates Counties, while NYSDOT Region 4 received approval to spread natural gas production brine on state roads in portions of Genessee, Wyoming, Orleans, Monroe, and Livingston Counties.
+In total, since mid-2011 road spreading of oil and natural gas production brine and natural gas storage brine has been approved for use in portions of at least 41 municipalities in 9 New York counties, and for NYSDOT use on state roads in portions of at least 10 counties.

 Many of the BUDs included the condition that “[b]rine from Marcellus formation wells may not be used without additional analysis,” although what additional analysis was required was not specified.